pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Used when an invalid (non-string) object occurs in __all__.
 :no-name-in-module (E0611): *No name %r in module %r* Used when a name cannot be found in a module.
+:possibly-used-before-assignment (E0606): *Possibly using variable %r before assignment* Emitted when a local variable is accessed before its assignment took place in both branches of an if/else switch.
 :undefined-variable (E0602): *Undefined variable %r* Used when an undefined variable is accessed.
 :undefined-all-variable (E0603): *Undefined variable name %r in __all__*